dpTuttle/final_project/README.md

 Demetrice Tuttle, Vanessa Neang, Monzerrath Mazas, Irene Hoang

 ## **Project Topic**
-*Per the Los Angeles Almanac (https://www.laalmanac.com/economy/ec37.php) the median house price in LA County in 1992 was $214,005.
-The median house price in 2022 was $826,500 for the same county.
-This represents a 286% increase over 30 years.
-Many factors may contribute to the rise in median house prices in a particular county.
-The goal of our project is to use Los Angeles.
-Riverside, San Diego and San Francisco counties as a sample and determine if population size, unemployment rate, median household income, the first time home buyer rate, and the Consumer Price Index influence median housing prices.
-If so, can these measures be used to predict the median house price in a particular county?*
+*Our team was tasked by the state of California to confirm which key economic variables contributed to median house prices as a way to drive their legislative agenda for 2023.
+Focus of this project was to evaluate population size, unemployment rate, median household income, first time home buyer rate, and the Consumer Price Index and provide the state with an ongoing tool for future evaluation to test different changes in each variable across California and the counties of Los Angeles, Riverside, San Diego, and San Francisco as the year progresses.
+The state’s goal is to increase homeowner value in the state beyond standard year of year equity building.*

 ## **Roles & Responsibilities**
 * Segment 1: